 8 tablespoons of salt per gallon of water (128 oz).

-2. To retain a little moisture in your dreads, I recommend mixing a few drops of essential oils to the spray blend.
-Essential oils are a bit counter-productive because they have a lubricating effect but it will add some benefits (depending on which oil you use) and make the spray less harsh for your hair.
+2. To retain a little moisture in your dreads, I recommend mixing a few drops of essential oils into the spray blend.
+Essential oils are a bit counter-productive because they have a lubricating effect but they will add some benefits (depending on which oil you use) and make the spray less harsh for your hair.

 With this locking spray, remember that less is more!
-Using a smaller concentration of salt is actually better than using large amounts.
+Using smaller amounts of salt is actually better than using larger concentrations because the mixture will reach a point where the salt can’t dissolve into the water anymore.
+All this will do is clog your spray bottle (I’m speaking from experience).

 IN YOUNG DREADS (under a year old), this spray can be used all over.